kyma-project/rafter/cmd/uploader/README.md

 ## Overview

 The Upload Service is an HTTP server used for hosting static files in Minio.
 It contains a simple HTTP endpoint which accepts `multipart/form-data` forms.
-It uploads files to dedicated private and public system buckets that are not managed by Rafter.
+It uploads files to dedicated private and public system buckets that the service creates in Minio, instead of Rafter.
 This service is particularly helpful if you do not have your own storage place from which Rafter could fetch assets.
 You can also use this service for development purposes to host files temporarily, instead of relying on external providers.

 ## Prerequisites